-This match will be shot with center fire military service rifles from any country.
+This match is shot with centerfire military service rifles from any country.
 They must have been an official service rifle from the country of origin, and must have been officially in service prior to 1961.
 Original or newly manufactured copies of the rifles may be used.

 Recognizing that many high power rifle shooters own competition service rifles with various modifications such as restocking with synthetic materials, glass action bedding, aftermarket sights and alterations to the firing mechanisms, modified rifles will be allowed to be used.
 We will separate the rifles into two categories: “As Issued” and “Modified”.
 These names are self- descriptive, but if any questions arise a jury of experienced riflemen will determine your rifles category prior to the firing of the first shot for record. ”Sporterized” rifles and optical sights are not allowed in our VMR matches.